-As Geospatial Information Officer, Dan is responsible for helping set the corporate technology direction, managing the Research and Development program, and managing the technical components of our key partnerships with Esri, Microsoft, and IBM.
+As Geospatial Innovation Officer, Dan is responsible for helping set the corporate technology direction, managing the Research and Development program, and managing the technical components of our key partnerships with Esri, Microsoft, and IBM.
 He is also a General Manager with our federal business unit, responsible for the Military Range Program and Federal Civilian Programs.
 He believes that as GIS technology synchronizes with the rest of IT, it will eventually become totally integrated.
 Because of this and the consumerization of location technologies, he believes heavy GIS applications will give way to geo-enabled solutions and simple

 Dan's educational background includes many universities so we think it best to shorten the list to the ones that he actually earned a degree